 Be Aware of Scale

-Scale is extremely important in any kind of still life photography.
+Scale is extremely important in any kind of still life or product photography.
 Objects have a tendency to look much larger to the camera.
 Scale is choosing objects that work with each other and the product in terms of how big they appear next to one another, and to the camera.

 If they are too big, or look too big, they will dwarf the product and will detract the eye, and therefore the attention, away from the product.
 Most likely, any props you use should be on the small side.